William D. Coolidge

 Vacuum Tubes >

 X-ray for Dentistry, Cathode Ray Tubes

-Another development along the same lines was a very small self-shielded, self-rectifying tube, and a small 56,000-volt transformer, both of which could be placed in an oil-filled, tightly sealed case.
+Another development was a very small self-shielded, self-rectifying tube, and a small 56,000-volt transformer, both of which could be placed in an oil-filled, tightly sealed case.
 This permitted for the first time a wholly safe, convenient and adequate X-ray outfit for the dentist.
 Along with this development of X-ray tubes, Dr. Coolidge carried on studies of high-powered cathode rays.
 He became assistant director of the General Electric Research Laboratory in 1908, associate director in 1928, director in 1932 and vice president and director of research in 1940.
 In December 1944 Dr. Coolidge retired as vice president but continued in a consulting capacity.
 In September 1946 he returned as head of the new division of the Research Laboratory at the Hanford Engineer Works, Richland, Washington.